[Minor Enhancement] Less line-spacing for the menu on the left side...

 I shrunk the top padding on the navigation header from 60dp to 35dp.
 This is one of the areas where Google does provide controls (but not on the menu itself).
 It is outside the Material guidelines, but it doesn't pose any troubleshooting/maintenance issues going forward and it provides a little bit more space for the menu items.

-#6 Updated by Soren Stoutner over 1 year ago
+#6 Updated by Soren Stoutner almost 2 years ago

 A user suggested combining the Guide and About sections of the Navigation Menu.
 This is an interesting thought.
 Currently they are separate because the Guide is information that I would recommend every user read thoroughly when they first start using the app to understand how the features work.
 The About activity is additional information that is available to answer specific questions, but I would not expect most users to read it completely.